MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 <a name="onebox"></a>
 ## The Basic One-Box Configuration

 With one-box configurations, as the name suggests, everything runs on a single machine and set-up is a breeze.
-This configuration includes an operationalization control node and compute node on the same machine.
+This configuration includes an operationalization web node and compute node on the same machine.
 It also relies on the default local SQLite database.

 This configuration is useful when you want to explore what it is to operationalize R analytics using R Server.
 It is perfect for testing, proof-of-concepts, and small-scale prototyping, but might not be appropriate for production usage.